i-ivanova/Gauges/README.md

 var unit = " °C";
 setUnit(config, unit);
 ```
 The gauge uses linear gradient colors to make the visualization of the data more understandable.
-Look at the [section](/Configuration/gauges#linear-gradient-colors-explained) here that explains linear gradient colors in more details.
+Look at the Section 3 that explains linear gradient colors in more details.

 Set the color map by making a call to `setGaugeColor` function.
 If no color is specified, the 'autumn' color map will be used.
 ```javascript